DeWarner/CardioidTurtles/README.md

 install the latest python 3, https://www.python.org/downloads/

-git clone or download zip and unzip,
+`git clone https://github.com/DeWarner/CardioidTurtles.git` or download zip and unpack,

-go to your command line, navigate to the directory of the project.
+in your command line, navigate to the directory of the project.

 run `python cardioid.py`